OUR WATCH REPAIR WORKSHOP

 WE ARE IN A PURPOSE BUILT BESPOKE WORKSHOP WHICH IS CLIMATE CONTROLLED AND HAS NATURAL DAYLIGHT

 Our workshop features some of the latest tooling and equipment from Rolex, Omega and Tag Heuer.
 The watch repair workshop also boasts traditional tooling which are no longer manufactured as well as the latest Swiss tooling.
 We are proud to show you our workshop where your watch will be serviced and repaired.
-We are not an internet service agent company that handles watches and posts them off to separate companies, we service and repair all of our watches on site in our fully insured (Th March) watch repair workshop in Lymm, Cheshire.
+As we are not an internet service agent company that handles watches and posts them off to separate companies, we service and repair all of our watches on site in our fully insured (TH March) watch repair workshop in Lymm, Cheshire.
 The images on this page and throughout this website are of our tooling and equipment.
-All this makes us stand out from other competitors in watchmaking, servicing and repair.
+All this makes us stand out from other competitors in watchmaking, servicing and repairing watches.
 Please take your time and have look at the images and descriptions below.

 Ergonomic Watchmaker benches